archlinux/infrastructure/README.md

 This will take some time after which a new snapshot will have been created on the primary hcloud archlinux project.

+##### Note about terraform

+We use terraform to provision a part of the infrastructure on hcloud.
+In order to use this, you need to install terraform and then run

+    terraform plan -var $(./packer/get_hetzner_cloud_api_key.sh) terraform

+This will show you planned changes between the current infrastructure and the desired infrastructure.
+You can then run

+    terraform apply -var $(./packer/get_hetzner_cloud_api_key.sh) terraform

+to actually apply your changes.

 ##### Note about opendkim

 The opendkim DNS data has to be added to DNS manually.
 The roles verifies that the DNS is correct before starting opendkim.